Evie Sands: 1970s

 Sands' debut album, also named Any Way That You Want Me, was released on A&M in 1970, several months after the single had peaked.
-Sands made her recorded debut as a songwriter on the album with "It's This I Am" – covered years later by Beck and Beth Orton, respectively.
+Sands made her recorded debut as a songwriter on the album with "It's This I Am", covered years later by Beck and Beth Orton, respectively.

 A Sands album to be produced by Val Garay for Buddah was announced in March 1971 but did not come to fruition.
 Instead, the 1975 release Estate of Mind on the Capitol Haven label ended Sands' five-year absence from recording.
 Produced by Dennis Lambert and Brian Potter, the album marked Sands' continued output as a songwriter, also collaborating with Richard Germinaro and veteran songwriter Ben Weisman.
 Two tracks from the album, Lambert and Potter's "You Brought The Woman Out Of Me" and the Sands-Weisman-Germinaro collaboration "I Love Makin' Love To You", both approached major hit status.
 They wound up peaking at No. 50.
 Sands would see the latter included on the ButterFly album by Barbra Streisand.
-Several other Sands songs from the Estate of Mind album were also covered by a number of artists, including Dionne Warwick, Dobie Gray, Dusty Springfield, Frankie Valli, Gladys Knight, Arthur Prysock, The Manhattans, Cher/Gregg Allman, Jose Feliciano and Phyllis Hyman.
+Several other Sands songs from the Estate of Mind album were also covered by a number of artists, including Dionne Warwick, Dobie Gray, Dusty Springfield, Frankie Valli, Gladys Knight, Arthur Prysock, The Manhattans, Cher/Gregg Allman, José Feliciano and Phyllis Hyman.

-After a final 1976 single release on Haven, a remake of "The Way You Do the Things You Do", Sands next release was on RCA.
-The company issued the album Suspended Animation, produced by Sands and Michael Stewart in spring 1979, though Sands had actually begun working with co-producer Michael Stewart in May 1977.
+After a final 1976 single release on Haven, a remake of "The Way You Do the Things You Do", Sands' next release was on RCA.
+The company issued the album Suspended Animation, produced by Sands and Michael Stewart, in spring 1979, though Sands had actually begun working with co-producer Michael Stewart in May 1977.
 The album's musicians included Toto members David Hungate, Steve Lukather and Greg Phillinganes, and also Lee Ritenour and Buzz Feiten.
 The vocalists backing Sands included Toto frontman Bobby Kimball, Bill Champlin of Chicago and, on the track "Lady of the Night", Dusty Springfield.
 Despite its personnel, Suspended Animation didn't make a real chart impact for its single releases.
 As with her previous album, a few of the songs were covered by other artists, including Helen Reddy, Linda Clifford, Phyllis Hyman, June Pointer, The Weather Girls and Shirley Bassey.
 Karen Carpenter recorded two of Sands' songs for her solo album, but they remained unreleased.

-After the release of this album, Sands retired in 1979 from performing, but continued to work as a songwriter and producer.
+After the release of that album, Sands retired from performing in 1979, but continued to work as a songwriter and producer.
+However, in 1996, she joined Taylor at a gig in Los Angeles, and they renewed their collaboration.
+That resulted in the release of the album Women in Prison in 1999.